 Then, in the pause, I heard a whisper: just keep stitching.

 Huh?
 Stitching?
 Not serving?
 Not trying harder?
 Not being more?

 A wave of relief washed over my disheveled soul.
 Then I remembered why.
 I knew this word, “stitching.”
 It’s from Psalm 103:3: “…[He] heals all your diseases…”

 “Heal” is raphah, in Hebrew, and it literally means “to mend, as by stitching.”
-So, I thought, maybe I will find some healing in this just keep stitching.
+So, I thought, maybe I would find some healing in this “just keep stitching.”

 Fast forward a week or two.
-There it is again: raphah.
+There it was again: raphah.
 But this time in the pages of a book by a sister on a similar journey.
-She points out a new verse highlighting this same word, Psalm 46:10:
+She pointed out a new verse highlighting this same word, Psalm 46:10:

 “Be still, and know that I am God.”

 “Still” is raphah again, but with a shockingly different meaning.
 Here it means “to sink or to fail.”

 The stark contrast in definition had me groping for my Hebrew dictionary, choking on this word that had previously brought so much comfort.
 And yes, they are both true.
 But how?